Are you embarrassed with the way your child talks back to you? Discover how to discipline kids talking back and build a strong relationship instead.

 But first, let’s discuss why kids talk back.
 You just might see it’s normal (and forgivable!):

 - Testing boundaries.
 Kids don’t know boundaries until they test them.
 That’s why my toddler will throw a heavy toy because he didn’t know they aren’t meant for throwing.

-How to stop your child talking back
+How to discipline kids talking back

 - First, by understanding their deeper behaviors and developmental stages.

 And don’t allow her to talk to anyone that way, including siblings.
-Sometimes we brush aside our kids’ squabbles, mistaking sibling bullying for mere fighting.
+Sometimes we brush aside our children’s squabbles, mistaking sibling bullying for mere fighting.
 Don’t tolerate your kids talking to one another with disrespect.